MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 # OData Query Options in ASP.NET Core OData 8
 **Applies To**:[!INCLUDE[appliesto-webapi](../../includes/appliesto-webapi-v8.md)]

-AspNetCore OData 8.x provides out of the box querying capabilities.
+ASP.NET Core OData 8.x provides out of the box querying capabilities.

 A query option is basically requesting that a service perform a set of transformations such as filtering, sorting, etc. to its data before returning the results.

 There are various types of query options.
-- `System Query Options` - Query options that are defined by OData.
+- `System query options` - Query options that are defined by OData.
 System query options are prefixed with the dollar ($) character, which is optional in OData 4.01.
 Example is `$filter`.
 - `Parameter aliases` - Parameter aliases can be used in place of literal values in entity keys, function parameters, or within a $compute, $filter or $orderby expression.
 Example `http://host/service.svc/Employees?$filter=Region eq @p1&@p1='WA'`.
-- `Custom Query Options` - Custom query options not defined in the OData specification.
+- `Custom query options` - Custom query options are not defined in the OData specification.
 They are defined by the users.
 They MUST NOT begin with the `$` or `@` character and MUST NOT conflict with any OData-defined system query options.
 Example `http://host/service/Products?debug-mode=true`.

 See more information on the types of query options [here](/odata/concepts/queryoptions-overview).

-This tutorial demonstrates how to use query options in AspNetCore OData 8.x.
+This tutorial demonstrates how to use query options in ASP.NET Core OData 8.x.

-## Model class
+## Model classes OR Data model
 We will define our model as follows:

 ```csharp